Mountain House Flag Football

 I. Basic Information

 1. Snap – a transfer of the football from the Center to the Quarterback between the Center's legs which starts the play.
-Center can only snap the ball without a penalty after and the referees give the signal (whistle) to start.
+The Center can only snap the ball without a penalty after the referees give the start signal (whistle).
 The ball must leave the center's hands (clear separation).
-The QB cannot touch hand-off the ball to the center.
+The Quarterback cannot touch hand-off the ball back to the center.

 2. Field dimensions – 25 yards wide and 70 yards long.